-- Describes the 15 Government Performance and Results Act (GPRA) indicators, including their definitions, data sources, and calculations for reporting to the U.S. Department of Education. - Recommends using similar methods to collect performance management information specifically about children and families enrolled in the Promise Neighborhood initiative and stored in the case management system.
+- Describes the 10 Government Performance and Results Act (GPRA) indicators for fiscal year 2017 implementation grantees and later, including their definitions, data sources, and calculations for reporting to the U.S. Department of Education. - Recommends using similar methods to collect performance management information specifically about children and families enrolled in the Promise Neighborhood initiative and stored in the case management system.